The GIST and RIST of Iterative Self-Training for Semi-Supervised Segmentation: Methods

 \subsection{Additional Add-ons}

-We include three additional add-ons to boost the performance of GIST and RIST: (a) Consistency Loss (CL), (b) Label Erase (LE), and (c) Temperature Scaling (TS).
+In addition to cross entropy loss in Eq~\ref{eq:3}, we include three additional add-ons to boost the performance of FIST, GIST and RIST: Consistency Loss (CL), Label Erase (LE), and Temperature Scaling (TS).
+Table~\ref{table:addons} shows the ablation study of the add-ons for both RIST and GIST for models trained on the Pascal VOC 1/50 subset. \\

+\textbf{Consistency Loss (CL)}: Consistency Loss (CL) is a common loss in semi-supervised learning where the goal is to minimize features between two perturbations of the same input.
 CL is a common loss in semi-supervised learning~\cite{mittal2019semi,olsson2020classmix}.
 Mittal et al.~\cite{mittal2019semi} use CL via a feature matching loss to minimize the discrepancy between predicted features and ground truth features.
 Olsson et al.~\cite{mittal2019semi} use CL via mean-teacher~\cite{tarvainen2017mean} method.
 We also use the mean-teacher method as our CL loss.
-Additionally, LE is also used in ~\cite{mittal2019semi,olsson2020classmix} during pseudo-label generation to filter out noisy pseudo-labels by thresholding the output activation.
-If a given pixel has activation below a certain threshold, we ignore the loss contributed by this pixel.

-Finally, we employ TS~\cite{hinton2015distilling} to overcome over-confident prediction in our model, where the activation values after softmax are highly skewed towards $100\%$.
-Figure~\ref{fig:ts} shows the before and after effects of temperature scaling.
-The ablation study of the add-ons' effect is shown in Table~\ref{table:addons}.
-We include the implementation details for CL, LE, and TS in the supplementary material.
-Unless otherwise stated, our experiments with FIST, GIST, and RIST include all add-ons.
+We use the following equations (Equations~\ref{eq:mt} to~\ref{eq:f2}) to calculate CL for both $x_i$ and $x_i^p$.

+Following ~\cite{mittal2019semi,hung2019adversarial}, we use DeepLabV2~\cite{chen2017deeplab} as our segmentation model; therefore, $f_i$ represents features before an Atrous Spatial Pyramid Pooling (ASPP) layer.
+Equation~\ref{eq:mt} describes the weight update rule for the teacher model, $\text{SEG}^*$, where an exponential moving average rule is applied to its weights, $\theta^*$, which is controlled by $\beta$, $(0 \leq \beta \leq 1)$.
+Equations~\ref{eq:x1} and \ref{eq:x2} illustrate the extraction of features before the ASPP layer in both the student model, $\text{SEG}$, and the teacher model, $\text{SEG*}$.
+In Equations~\ref{eq:f1} and \ref{eq:f2}, we apply global average pooling followed by a dropout perturbation to these features.
+After that, we compute the absolute differences between these two features.
+Figure~\ref{fig:cl} summarizes the feature consistent loss in our model. \\

+\textbf{Label Erase (LE)}: Pseudo-labels are often very noisy, especially when we have a small amount of human-labeled data.
+To remove noise from pseudo-labels, we only keep predictions that pass a certain confidence threshold, $\phi$.
+Label Erase (LE) is also used in \cite{mittal2019semi,olsson2020classmix,radosavovic2018data,zoph2020rethinking}.

+Equation~\ref{eq:conf} illustrates the process of flagging low confidence prediction regions so that they are ignored by the loss function in Equation 1.
+We define pixel-wise confidence, $c_{i,j}^p$ as the pixel softmax output of $o_{i,j}^p$, where $i$ represents the image index and $j$ represents the pixel index.